-To underpin the pay system there must be a robust PDR process.
-This process is currently being reviewed.
-This will facilitate the movement through a pay band and ensure progression is based on an individuals' performance rather than any other factors, such as gender.
+To underpin the pay system there has to be a robust Performance Development Review process.
+To ensure this we have reviewed our process and implemented a new process in March 2022.
+This will facilitate the movement through a pay band and ensure progression is based on an individual's performance rather than other factors, such as gender.